DeforaNetworks/uc_dataprotection/README.txt

 - Whether the ToS is displayed or not in cart and/or checkout pages.
 - The weight of the pane.
 - The node you want for ToS page.
 - In case of checkout, if the ToS is required or not.
+- Cart pane can't be required.
-- If ModalFrame API is present, you can also select if the ToS is displayed in a popup window.
+- If ModalFrame API is present, you can also select if the ToS is displayed in a popup window and its size.
+- You can configure conditional actions so the checkout pane is only displayed when there is one product from a given class.

 Multilanguage is supported through the Translation module.
 You can translate the ToS node and the correct translation will be displayed depending of the language.